Dutch Airline Pilots Association

 - promoting the individual interests of the members

-The VNV achieves its goals with the support of around 3,500 members, almost all of whom are employed by Dutch airline companies.
+The VNV achieves its goals with the support of more than 5,000 members, almost all of whom are (or have been) employed by Dutch airline companies.
 Being very well organised is an important factor where it concerns promoting interests and exercising influence.
 Let's make no bones about it.
 But the ‘power of numbers’ is not a means in itself to achieve one's goals.
 The VNV has more faith in the strength of the argument, as much better intrinsic results can be achieved by taking the road of constructive consultations.
-3,500 members comprise a wealth of knowledge of and experience in aviation.
+5,000 members comprise a wealth of knowledge of and experience in aviation.
 Various active members are also highly skilled in other areas.
 And so the VNV has a whole range of disciplines at its disposal, varying between technology and economy to medical aspects and accident analysis.
 And should some type of expertise be lacking, then the VNV will supplement the lack by having its members participate in training courses or calling upon the know-how of parties elsewhere.

 A genuine union